ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 [END] refreshGrap (keys=<ALL>)
 ```

+---

 ### Transaction simulation / execution

-Both the transaction simulation and the execution follow the same algorithm.
-The only difference is that during the simulation, the CRUD operations provided by descriptors are not actually executed, but only pretended to be called with a nil error value returned.
-Also, all the graph updates performed during the simulation are thrown away at the end.
-If a transaction executes without any errors, however, the path taken through the graph by the scheduling algorithm will be the same for both the execution and the simulation.
+Both transaction simulation and execution follow the same algorithm.
+The only difference is that during the simulation, the CRUD operations provided by descriptors are `not executed`.
+Instead, the calls are simulated with a nil error value returned.
+In addition, all graph updates performed during the simulation are discarded at the end.
+If a transaction executes without any errors, however, the path taken through the graph by the scheduling algorithm will be the same for both simulation and execution.

-The main for-cycle of the transaction processing engine visits every value to be changed by the transaction using the method `applyValue()`.
-The method determines which of the `applyCreate()` / `applyUpdate()` / `applyDelete()` methods to execute, based on the current and the new value data to be applied.
+The main for-cycle of the transaction processing engine visits every value to be modified by the transaction using the method `applyValue()`.
+This method determines which of the `applyCreate()` / `applyUpdate()` / `applyDelete()` methods to execute, based on the current and the new value data to be applied.

-Update of a value often requires some related values to be updated as well - this is handled through *recursion*.
-For example, `applyCreate()` will use `applyDerived()` method to call `applyValue()` for every derived value to be created as well.
-Additionally, once the value is created, `applyCreate()` will call `runDepUpdates()` to recursively call `applyValue()` for values which are depending on the created vale and are currently in the PENDING state from previous transaction, but now with the dependency satisfied are ready to be created.
-Similarly, `applyUpdate()` and `applyDelete()` may also cause the scheduling engine to recursively continue and *walk* through the edges of the graph to update related values.
+Update of a value often requires some related values to be updated as well.
+This is handled through *recursion*.
+For example, `applyCreate()` will use `applyDerived()` method to call `applyValue()` for every derived value to be created.
+Additionally, once the value is created, `applyCreate()` will call `runDepUpdates()` to recursively call `applyValue()` for values which are dependent on the created value.
+These are currently in a `PENDING` state from previous transaction, but now with the dependency satisfied, are ready to be created.
+Similarly, `applyUpdate()` and `applyDelete()` may also cause the KV Scheduler to recursively continue and *walk* through the edges of the graph to update related values.

-The control-flow of transaction processing is depicted by the following diagram:
+The control-flow of transaction processing is depicted in the following diagram:

 ![KVScheduler diagram][graph-wal-img]

-Example verbose log of transaction processing as printed by the scheduler to stdout:
+Example verbose log of transaction processing as printed by the KV Scheduler to stdout:
 ```
 [BEGIN] simulate transaction (seqNum=1)
   [BEGIN] applyValue (key = config/vpp/v2/interfaces/tap2)